 K. Demonstrate that your community actively raises awareness of its bird assets.
 Examples include placing a remote web camera on a nest platform, offering bird watching field trips, or creating a significant educational resource on your community's bird life.

-Green Lake Mayor Jon McConnell drafted and approved a resolution proclaiming International Migratory Bird Day to be April 28, 2018.
-The 2017 celebration will take place at the 2018 Green Lake Bird Festival on that date (and the evening before).
+Green Lake Mayor Ray Radis drafted a resolution proclaiming World Migratory Bird Day to be April 30, 2022.
+This year's celebration will take place at the 2022 Green Lake Bird Festival on that date (and also the evening before).
 The festival starts with a Friday evening social event at Town Square -- Birds and Brews -- and continues on Saturday morning with an early morning field trip to Sunnyside Conservancy.
 Immediately following that will be several presentations by guest speakers at Town Square.
-This will be followed by another bird presentation in the afternoon at the Caestecker Public Library in Green Lake.